-If you want to tell a story in your presentation, show it as series of events in a chronological order.
-A nicely-designed timeline is what you need to make your slides visually compelling.
+If you want to tell a story in your presentation, show it as a series of events in chronological order.
+A nicely designed creative timeline is what you need to make your slides visually compelling.

 Timeline diagram is a simple visual representation for presenting stories, stages, milestones, deadlines or strategy steps.

 Before doing a slide with a timeline, consider first what you want to show.
-Check seven ways you can use timelines in your presentation:
+Check seven ways you can use such visuals in your presentation:

-1. Showing progress or sequence by simple horizontal timeline
+1. Showing progress or sequence by a simple horizontal timeline

 Tracking events horizontally from left to right, like reading a book or using a ruler.
 This is the most common type of timeline, suitable for any meeting and presentation.

 2. Presenting many events or projects on one slide

 The golden rule of presentations is to eliminate the amount of text on a slide.
 However, if you need to show a bigger number of events on one slide, fold or split the timeline into several rows.
 And they are still attractive, especially if you add some icons 🙂